-- a.
-Increase annual commerce on Tenn-Tom Waterway to 7.0 million by 2020 - b.
-Work with industries to ship via waterway in lieu of alternate methods of transportation. - c.
-Goal 6.1C - a.
-To create new jobs and investments in the waterway corridor - b.
-To increase new jobs and investments in the waterway corridor to 7.5 by 2021. - c.
-To work with local, regional and state economic developers to increase job creation and investments.
+Goal 3 - Increase annual commerce on Tenn-Tom Waterway to 7.0 million by 2020.

+• Work with industries to ship via waterway in lieu of alternate methods of transportation.

+Goal 4 - To create new jobs and investments in the waterway corridor.

+- To increase new jobs and investments in the waterway corridor to 7.5 by 2021. - To work with local, regional and state economic developers to increase job creation and investments.

-6-3 Program Objective Strategies
+Program Objective Strategies

-o A statement of strategy of how the agency will achieve program objective o Output, efficiency, and explanatory measures should be listed for each strategy
+A statement of strategy of how the agency will achieve program objective.
+Output, efficiency, and explanatory measures should be listed for each strategy

-• We will continue to work with port operators, shippers and other interests to establish a dependable and cost effective containers-on-barge service at Ports on the Tenn-Tom that will enable Mississippi's manufacturers and other businesses to be more productive and competitive for global markets.
+We will continue to work with port operators, shippers and other interests to establish a dependable and cost-effective containers-on-barge service at Ports on the Tenn-Tom that will enable Mississippi's manufacturers and other businesses to be more productive and competitive for global markets.